30-Second Overview

 - Project-based learning

-- Problem-solving oriented education
+- Problem-solving-oriented education

-- Cross-domain collaborative learning
+- Interdisciplinary collaborative learning

 Social Responsibility Education

-- Art intervention in social issues
+- Artistic intervention in social issues

-- Public art and community development
+- Public art and community building

-- Art's social impact
+- The social impact of art

 Conclusion